Picnic1209/stock-value-calc/README.md

-# CodeforcesExtension
+# Stock Worth Calculator
-This extension keeps track of my personal stock information at Rubrik, tracking it's current worth!

-## Future Plans:
-* Add support to see net worth at a given time in the future (to keep track of refreshers)
+A personal project meant to keep trackc of my stock's current worth, saving me from all the scary calculations (Maths.
+Yes)!